missmatsuko/matsuko.ca/src/data/blog/remarkable-2-vs-supernote-a5-x.md

 The reMarkable 2 is a sleek device with a metal spine.
 I thought it was a nice touch that they chose to match their bezel colour to the screen.

 The Supernote A5 X feels like a cheaper device.
 Supernote claims their screen "never breaks", so it may be a better choice for clumsier folks.
+Their screen might be a touch glossier then the reMarkable 2.
+The A5 X has a convenient "slidebar" along the right side of the screen, which can be swiped down to activate a toolbar and swiped up to force refresh the screen.

-Both devices are about the same size and weight, although Supernote offers a smaller version called the [Supernote A6 X](https://www.supernote.com/#/product?type=SN-A6-X).
+Both devices are about the same size and weight, although Supernote offers a smaller version of their device, the [Supernote A6 X](https://www.supernote.com/#/product?type=SN-A6-X).

-- Both USB-C charging, size and weight similar
-- reMarkable: sleek, prefer the gray bezel, more fragile?
-- Supernote: cheaper feel, more resilient to falls? side bar functionality, glossier
+Both devices charge via USB-C, which is pretty convenient for me since I can use the same cable for all of my devices.

 ### Software